tikv/minitrace-rust/README.md

 ###  Synchronous Example

-A common pattern to trace synchronous codes:
+A common pattern to trace synchronous code:

 - Create a root `Scope` and a `Collector` via `root_scope`, then create `LocalScopeGuard` via `start_scope`.
 - Add `new_span`s somewhere, e.g. at the beginning of a code scope, at the beginning of a function, to record spans.